 - Fats: Oils, pumpkin seeds, butter, peanuts, macadamias, and walnuts.

-- Starches, cereals, and grains: Potatoes, gluten free bread, quinoa, brown rice, tortilla chips, and popcorn.
+- Starches, cereals, and grains: Potatoes, amaranth, quinoa, brown rice, tortilla chips, and popcorn.

 - Vegetables: Garlic, asparagus, onions, mushrooms, beans, shallots, and scallions.

 - Fruits: Blackberries, watermelon, prunes, peaches, dates, and avocados.

 - Meats: Breaded meats, battered meats, and meats served with garlic or onion-based sauces and fillings.

 - Fish: Breaded fish, battered fish, and fish served with garlic or onion-based sauces.

 - Starches, cereals, and grains: Beans, lentils, wheat and gluten-based bread, rye, muffins, pastries, and pasta.

 Knowing the difference between high and low FODMAP foods can make it easier for a person to incorporate them into a diet.
 Both categories contain a wide range of food groups.

 It is essential to talk with a doctor or dietitian before starting a low FODMAP diet.
 Doctors do not typically recommend this diet plan for long-term use, as it eliminates some essential, nutrient-rich foods.

 Many foods high or moderate in FODMAPs contain a number of nutrients, including vitamins, minerals, and prebiotics, which are food components that